teivah/100-go-mistakes/docs/index.md

 ### Not closing transient resources (HTTP body, `sql.Rows`, and `os.File`) (#79)

+???+ info "TL;DR"

-**TL;DR**: Eventually close all structs implementing `io.Closer` to avoid possible leaks.
+    Eventually close all structs implementing `io.Closer` to avoid possible leaks.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/10-standard-lib/79-closing-resources/)

 ### Forgetting the return statement after replying to an HTTP request (#80)

+???+ info "TL;DR"

-**TL;DR**: To avoid unexpected behaviors in HTTP handler implementations, make sure you don’t miss the `return` statement if you want a handler to stop after `http.Error`.
+    To avoid unexpected behaviors in HTTP handler implementations, make sure you don’t miss the `return` statement if you want a handler to stop after `http.Error`.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/10-standard-lib/80-http-return/main.go)

 ### Using the default HTTP client and server (#81)

+???+ info "TL;DR"

-**TL;DR**: For production-grade applications, don’t use the default HTTP client and server implementations.
+    For production-grade applications, don’t use the default HTTP client and server implementations.
 These implementations are missing timeouts and behaviors that should be mandatory in production.

  [Source code](https://github.com/teivah/100-go-mistakes/tree/master/src/10-standard-lib/81-default-http-client-server/)